 - Laser or Optical Sensor: Each of these comes with their pros and cons, and the gaming world is split right in the middle over which is more suitable.

-- Dots per Inch (DPI): This is a feature which all mice have.
+- Dots per Inch (DPI): This is a feature that all mice have.
 The higher the figure, the less you have to move the mouse to move the cursor through a specific distance.

 - Weight: Weight has a huge impact on how you manipulate your gaming mouse and play games.